How to Register for a Sales Tax License in Missouri

 How long does it take to get a Missouri sales tax license?

-Expect 2 business days to receive a sales tax license when registering online or up to 2 weeks when applying by mail.
+Expect 2 business days to receive a Missouri sales tax license and state sales tax number when registering online or up to 2 weeks when applying by mail.

-Do you have to renew your Missouri sales tax license?
+Do you have to renew a Missouri sales tax license?

-Wholesalers and distributors will require a sales tax number and complete a Missouri Sales Tax Exemption Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and complete a Missouri Sales Tax Exemption Certificate (also referred to as a wholesale license, seller’s permit, or resale certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax license, the Missouri Department of Revenue has FAQs for business tax registration in Missouri.
 They can also be contacted by calling 800-735-2966 or 573-751-0840 or by email at email@example.com.